ELedlow-Studios/Super-ELedlow-Bros/.github/README.md

 ### Producers

-- Eledlow
+- ELedlow

 ### Programmers

-- Eledlow
+- ELedlow

 ## Copyright

-- Any content in the Super Mario franchise belongs to Nintendo only.
+- Any content in the Super Mario franchise © 1986 of Nintendo.
-- Any content in the Arrow The Fox franchise belongs to the Mastercode Team and to the Eledlow Studios Team.
+- Any content in the Arrow The Fox franchise is © 2024 of Breakout-X.

 ## Project Details